TatevKaren/mathematics-statistics-for-data-science/README.md

 Publications:
    - Richard S. & Pierre L. (2011), "Computing the Two-Sided Kolmogorov-Smirnov Distribution," Journal of Statistical Software, Vol. 39, pp. 1-18.

+# 5: kNN Imputation to Handle Missing Data in Machine Learning
+File Name: kNN_Imputation.R, kNN_Imputation.pdf
+Programming language: R

+k-Nearest Neighbour Imputation techique is one of the most popular imputation techniques to handle missing data which can cause problems in many machine learning algorithms.
+Missing values exist in almost all datasets and it is essential to handle them properly in order to construct reliable machine learning models with optimal statistical power.
+This imputer utilizes the k-Nearest Neighbors method to replace the missing values in the datasets with the mean value from the parameter ‘n_neighbors’ nearest neighbors found in the training set.
+By default, it uses a Euclidean distance metric to impute the missing values.
+One thing to be aware of here is that the kNN Imputer does not recognize text data values.
+Using strings instead of numerical data values will result in errors.
+To solve this, one can use One-Hot-Encoder to transform string type varaibles to numerical ones.
+Another important point here is that the kNN Imptuer is a distance-based imputation method and it requires normalized data.

+Publications:
+   - Pan, R., (2015).
+"Missing data imputation by K nearest neighbours based on grey relational structure and mutual information," The International Journal of Artificial Intelligence, Neural Networks, and Complex Problem-Solving Technologies, 42(4).